Ricardo-Zuoooooo/JianghanZuo/README.md

      ```
      Then visit http://localhost:8000/index.html.
 3. The app starts in the Europe/London timezone and persists data to `localStorage` using the keys `dm_journal`, `dm_todos`, `dm_labLogs`, and `dm_settings`.
 Click the timezone label below the title to switch between Europe/London and China.
 Refreshing the page keeps your data intact.
 4. Track daily todos, personal activities, and research/experiment logs from the right-hand panel.
-Research logs let you capture an experiment title, overview, parameters, code/links, detailed time-stamped steps, and results for a chosen day.
+Research logs capture an experiment title, overview, code notes or URLs, detailed auto time-stamped steps, and optional results independent of the calendar view.
 5. To archive or migrate your information, pick a date range in the export card at the bottom of the page and download TXT files for activities, todos, or research logs.

 > If you only need the Jekyll site, continue with the existing “Running locally” section below.